Ottoman military band: Style

 The sound of the Ottoman military band is characterized by an often shrill sound combining bass drums, horns (boru), bells, the triangle and cymbals (zil), among others.
 It is still played at state, military and tourist functions in modern Turkey by the Mehter Band and the troops that accompany it.

-Mehterân usually play classical Turkish music such as peşrev, semai, nakış, cengiharbi, murabba and kalenderi.
-Most of the music played by mehterân is Turkish Folk Music with heroic themes from the Ottoman frontiers.
-Melodies and lyrics are written in Mehterhane (the house of Mehter).
+Mehterân usually play classical Ottoman music such as peşrev, semai, nakış, cengiharbi, murabba and kalenderi.

 The oldest extant marches were written by Nefiri Behram, Emir-i Hac, Hasan Can and Gazi Giray II in the 16th century.

 Very few of these pieces are played today in Mehter groups.